Skip to content

 Model design

-The models in this package are built entirely in PyTorch and use Opacus for differential privacy.
+The neural models in this package are built entirely in PyTorch and use Opacus for differential privacy.
+The statistical baselines (Marginal, Copula) inherit directly from Model without any PyTorch training machinery.

 The Model class from which all of the models derive handles all of the general attributes.
 Roughly, these are the specifics of the dataset the instance of the model is relative to, the device that training is to be carried out upon, and other training parameters such as the total number of epochs to execute.